 This tour includes pickup from your hotel or vacation rental and drop-off after the tour is complete.
 It will allow you to connect with the local environment in a fun and unique way as you zip along the treetops in the cloud forest with the ground far below.

-See Related: Costa Rica Packing List: What to Pack for Your Trip
+See Related: Costa Rica Packing List

 11. Irazú and Turrialba Volcanoes with Guayabo Tour – San Jose

-Your guide will pick you up at your hotel and then this tour begins with a visit to Irazu Volcano National Park where you will get the opportunity to view and enter the crater of this, the highest volcano in the country.
+Your guide will pick you up at your hotel, and then this tour begins with a visit to Irazu Volcano National Park where you will get the opportunity to view and enter the crater of this, the highest volcano in the country.

 Your certified guide will tell you all about it and about the Paramo, the dwarf forest that you will also visit nearby.

-Next, you’ll take back roads to Turrialba Volcano and the neighboring abandoned town before enjoying delicious lunch prepared by a local family.
+Next, you’ll take back roads to Turrialba Volcano and the neighboring abandoned town before enjoying a delicious lunch prepared by a local family.

 On your way back to your hotel, you’ll stop at the Guayabo Archaeological Site to learn a bit about the pre-Hispanic culture in Costa Rica.
 Overall, you will learn so much on this trip, and you’ll see things that will stay with you forever.